Jaspreet-Sarao/Freelance-Project-Hub/README.md

 # **Freelance Project Hub**
 **Overview**
-Freelance Project Hub is a web-based Project Management System built using **ASP.NET Core MVC, PostgreSQL, and Entity Framework (Code First)**.
+Freelance Project Hub is a web-based Project Management System built using **ASP.NET Core MVC, and Entity Framework (Code First)**.
 This platform allows freelancers and clients to manage projects, track time, handle invoices, and collaborate in a centralized interface.
 It's designed to help independent professionals streamline their workflow, ensure timely payments, and maintain client relationships efficiently.

 ### **Key Features**
 **Project Management** – Create, edit, and track projects with deadlines and client details.